contactandyc/another-c-library/website/ebook/2-timing/index.md

 ```

 The above code works in the following way.

 ```
-1.  set a pointer e to the last character in the string.
+1. Set a pointer e to the last character in the string.
 The last character is found by determining the length of the string s and pointing to the length-1 char beyond s.
 2.  while s is less than e